SpaceIsThePlace/experiments/README.md

-Just some experiments or code to understand how things work.
+Just some experiments against boredom

 *************************